Classic Roasted Meat Ravioli with Pancetta, Kale and Macadamias

 - Carefully place the ravioli into the pot and cook for approximately 10-12 minutes or until al dente.

-- While the ravioli are cooking, place the olive oil in a large and deep frying pan and sautee the pancetta until the fat has been rendered down.
+- While the ravioli are cooking, place the olive oil in a deep frying pan.
+Sauté the pancetta over a low heat until the fat has been rendered.

-- Next, add the macadamia nuts and stir to coat with the pancetta oils.
+- Adjust the flame to a medium-high heat.
+Add the macadamia nuts and stir to coat with the oil from the pancetta.
 Add the sage and crisp up.

-- Add the butter and cook until it bubbles and foams (see video below).
+- Next, add the butter and cook until it bubbles and foams (see video below).

-- Add the chopped kale and coat well.
+- Add the chopped kale to the pan and coat well.
 Cook the kale for approximately 2 minutes or until it has wilted.

 - Once the ravioli are cooked, use a slotted spoon to transfer them to the frying pan with some of the pasta water.
 Toss the pasta ensuring every bit has been coated with the butter mixture (do this for at least a minute or two with the heat still on).